 Learning the nuances of the business and building a large network of contacts in the industry is key to success.
 If you can do that, you can overcome any difficult challenges ahead.

 Q: In your experience, what skills and qualities are most important for success in procurement?

 Being able to multi-task and fulfill strict deadline requirements is of crucial importance in procurement.
 Teamwork is definitely a key requirement for staying ahead of the curve and achieving company goals.

 You'll need support and cooperation from all of your supply chain partners, including contract manufacturers, sales reps, brokers, and suppliers, in order to meet deadlines and do your job well.
 Relationship building is a very important skill for procurement specialists.

 A big thanks to Stefano for walking us through what it means to work in procurement and the skills required for success in the supply chain management field.

 Consider Herzing College's Supply Chain Management and Logistics Program, delivered online through our Winnipeg campus.

-Click below to see program details, explore courses, and career options.
-You can request free information by email, or chat live right now with an Admissions Advisor.
+Click below to see program details, explore courses, and get an idea of career options.
+You can request free information by email or chat live right now with an admissions advisor.
 We're here to help!